Frequently asked questions (FAQs)

 The Epic Content License Agreement is an agreement that applies to your use of certain digital content made available to you through Epic channels.
 This includes, for example, content made available to you from the Samples tab of the Epic Games launcher and the Quixel Megascans library, and content made available to you by Epic or by other sellers through the Unreal Engine Marketplace.

-There is no blanket prohibition in the Unreal Engine EULA against using Unreal Engine in connection with other software, including other game engines.
+There is no blanket prohibition in the Unreal Engine EULA against using Unreal Engine in connection with other game engines.
 In fact, you can use assets created and/or modified in Unreal Engine in other video game engines without incurring any royalty obligation, provided that those assets don’t use or rely on Unreal Engine code and are not UE-Only Content provided by Epic.
-In addition, provided you aren't copying code, you are free to use, learn from, and freely discuss Unreal Engine even if you're developing a competing product or technology.
+In addition, provided you aren't copying code, you may use, learn from, and freely discuss Unreal Engine even if you're developing a competing product or technology.

 Previous versions of Unreal Engine are available from the Epic Games launcher and on GitHub.